elducati/Maximal-Extractable-Value-Project/README.md

-# Basic Maximal Extractable Vaule Project
+# Basic Maximal Extractable Value Project

 This project demonstrates a flashbot that mines NFT.